Tomás Rincón: Genoa

-On 31 July 2014 Rincón was signed by Italian club Genoa on a free transfer, and on 24 August, he played his first official match with the Gialloblu in an away game, valid for the third qualifying round of the Coppa Italia, won 1–0 against Lanciano.
+On 31 July 2014, Rincón was signed by Italian club Genoa on a free transfer.
+On 24 August, he played his first official match with the Gialloblu, a 1–0 away victory against Lanciano in third qualifying round of the Coppa Italia.
 He made his debut in Serie A on 31 August against Napoli.
-With Genoa he finished in 6th place, qualifying for the Europa League, but was denied because Genoa failed to obtain a UEFA license.
+Although Genoa finished sixth place and qualified for the Europa League, it failed to obtain a UEFA license.

-The next season Rincón made his debut in the league in the second round, in a home game won 2–0 against Hellas Verona.
-On 22 November 2015 he scored his first goal for Genoa in the game won against Sassuolo.
-Overall, he made 83 appearances and scored 3 goals with Genoa.
+The following season, on 30 August 2015, Rincón made his debut in the league in the second round in a 2–0 victory against Hellas Verona.
+On 22 November 2015, he scored his first goal for Genoa in the game won against Sassuolo.
+Overall, he made 83 appearances and scored three goals with Genoa.

-Juventus
+Juventus, Torino, and Sampdoria

-In the middle of the 2016–17 season, Rincón was linked with a move to defending Serie A champions Juventus during the January transfer window; he ultimately signed a three-and-a-half-year deal with the Turin-based club on 3 January 2017 for a reported fee of €8 million, becoming the first Venezuelan ever to represent the Bianconeri, and was given the number 28 shirt.
-He made his debut for the Turin side on 8 January, coming on as a substitute for Sami Khedira in a 3–0 home win over Bologna, in Serie A. On 14 March, he made his UEFA Champions League debut with the club, coming on as a substitute for Paulo Dybala, in a 1–0 home win over Porto, in the second leg of the round of 16.
+In the middle of the 2016–17 Serie A, Rincón was linked with a move to defending Serie A champions Juventus during the January transfer window.
+He signed a three-and-a-half year contract with the Turin-based club on 3 January 2017 for a reported fee of €8 million, becoming the first Venezuelan ever to represent the Bianconeri, and was given the number 28 shirt.
+He made his Serie A debut 8 January, coming on as a substitute for Sami Khedira in a 3–0 home victory against Bologna.
+On 14 March, Rincón made his UEFA Champions League debut with the club — coming on as a substitute for Paulo Dybala in a 1–0 home victory against Porto — the second leg of the round of 16.

-Torino

-On 11 August 2017, Rincón was loaned to Torino for the 2017–18 season for €3 million, with a €6 million conditional obligation to buy.
+On 11 August 2017, Rincón moved to Torino on loan for the 2017–18 Serie A for €3 million, with a €6 million conditional obligation to buy.
 After the player had reached the condition on appearance for Torino, the club bought him outright on 6 January 2018.
 The deal was officially confirmed by Juventus on 5 February.

-Sampdoria

 On 8 January 2022, Rincón joined Sampdoria on loan.
 On 5 July 2022, he returned to Sampdoria on a permanent basis with a one-year contract.